BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Experiments

 \subsection{Q4: Real-time Performance}

 We deployed our system on a Clearpath Jackal robot to evaluate its real-time performance.
-The network was compiled with TensorRT and wrapped in ROS 2, achieving real-time performance of 10 Hz on an NVIDIA Tesla T4 GPU (see Table \ref{tab:tensorrt-profile} for a module-level breakdown).
-During live tests in an urban park, the system produced an accurate trajectory using only wheel odometry for motion prediction (Table~\ref{tab:gq-ate}, Fig.~\ref{fig:ew02-traj}).
-For this deployment, the particle filter was initialized by manually selecting an approximate pose on a GUI, demonstrating a fully GPS-free operational workflow.
+The network was compiled with TensorRT~\cite{nvidia:tensorrt} and wrapped in ROS~2, achieving 10~Hz on an NVIDIA Tesla T4 GPU (see Table~\ref{tab:tensorrt-profile} for a module-level latency breakdown).
+During live tests in an Urban Park, the system produced accurate trajectories using only wheel odometry for the motion-prediction step (Table~\ref{tab:gq-ate}, Fig.~\ref{fig:ew02-traj}).
+For this deployment, the particle filter was initialized by manually selecting an initial pose in a GUI, demonstrating a fully GPS-free operational workflow.